loafey/master-thesis/Thesis/5.0. Discussion/Future Work.typ

 types with named fields or constructors would be useful for more complex types.
 It would also be required for recursive types such as trees or linked lists.
-The array is also a very useful data structure for efficiently allocating contiguous memory.
+Having access to contiguous data types such as the array is also a very useful thing when contiguous memory is wanted.

 // It would also be beneficial to have access to contiguous data types
 // such as arrays.
 In the paper "Linear types can Change the World" @LinearTypeswadler1990linear